So Far Gone (mixtape): Lyrics

-Singles
+Singles and promotion

-"Best I Ever Had" was released as the first single, in 7 months prior to the release of the EP as a digital download from the So Far Gone mixtape.
+"Best I Ever Had" was released as the first single on the 13th of February, 2009, 7 months prior to the release of the EP as a digital download from the So Far Gone mixtape.
 The song was eventually released as an official single on June 16, 2009.
 The single charted for 24 weeks while eventually peaking at number 2 on the US Billboard Hot 100.
 The single also managed to peak at number one on both the Billboard R&B/Hip-Hop Songs Chart and the Billboard Rap Songs Chart, thus becoming Drake's first number one hit on both of these charts.
 The song was certified 2× platinum by the Recording Industry Association of America (RIAA) indicating sales of over 2,000,000 copies in the United States.
+The song would later be released in the United Kingdom on the 29th of November, 2010, and the track would also appear as a bonus track on the Japanese edition of Drake's debut studio album, Thank Me Later.

 "Successful" was released as the second single from So Far Gone.
 The single managed to peak at number 17 on the US Billboard Hot 100 and spent a total of 18 weeks on the chart.
 The song also reached the Top 5 on both the R&B/Hip-Hop and Rap charts peaking at number 3 and number 2 respectively.
 It was certified gold by the Recording Industry Association of America (RIAA) indicating sales of over 500,000 copies in the United States.
+The song would also appear as a bonus track on the Japanese edition of Thank Me Later, alongside appearing on Trey Songz' third studio album, Ready, released on the 31st of August.

-Reception
+On the 15th of September, the So Far Gone EP was released.
+This EP features five songs from the mixtape ("Houstatlantavegas", "Successful", "Best I Ever Had", "Uptown", and "The Calm"), alongside two EP-exclusive tracks, "I'm Goin' In" and "Fear".
+"I'm Goin In" was released as a single on the 27th of October.
+Later, "Best I Ever Had", "Successful", and "Uptown" would be included as the bonus tracks on the Japanese edition of Drake's studio album debut, Thank Me Later.